mmazzarolo/tap-the-number/README.md

 ### Android support
 I was planning to release this game on Android too at first, but I had some issue that I've not been able to solve easily.
-The most important one was my inability to use custom fonts on Android: I tried linking the assets folder using `react-native link` (which works perfectly on iOS) and adding the fonts manually, but it seems that [some fonts don't link correctly at all](https://github.com/facebook/react-native/issues/7301), while other works perfectly even when using the first method.
+The most annoying one was my inability to use custom fonts on Android: I tried linking the assets folder using `react-native link` (which works perfectly on iOS) and adding the fonts manually, but it seems that [some fonts don't link correctly at all](https://github.com/facebook/react-native/issues/7301), while other works perfectly even when using the first method.
 The other issue I faced was a sluggish responsiveness in the animations (specifically when using